Gashmob/MdGen/README.md

 ### Templates format

 First, there is all the format that you can use for your template and how it will be translated to html.
-Essentially is markdown, but there is some difference :
+Essentially it's markdown, but there is some difference :

 <table>
 <tr><th>MdGen</th><th>html</th></tr>